Unify Your Street!

 Make sure younger children are helped with dangerous tools.

+Drawing, painting, sticking or sewing on to your base.
 Plan where your words will go.
 Sketching a plan beforehand is useful.

 So they’re not squashed and you don’t run out of space!Help each other, maybe you could each do a different job?